 The initial impact of the Gospel was upon the Jewish world and while the Rabbinic authorities knew the difference between Jews and Christians the regular Jews and Roman authorities as late as the Bar Kokhba Revolt did not know there was a difference between the two religions, (see Solomon Grayzel, A History of the Jews, p.
 199).

 14 Christians must strike a deliberate balance between two equally undesirable offenses: Treating realized eschatology as if it was a damnable heresy on one hand, or treating it like it is a meritorious badge to suggest that people who are not aware of these layers of prophecy and Semitic history are lost and unredeemed by the blood of God’s Son.

-The real issue that stands before us today is: Will Christians be able to forgive one another for actually believing the language of the New Testament was accurate and correct in positing that the end was genuinely near at the time of the close of the Theocratic Jewish civilization?
+The real issue that stands before us today is: Will Christians be able to forgive one another for actually believing the language of the New Testament was accurate and correct in positing that the end was genuinely near at the time of the approaching close of the Second Jewish Commonwealth?

 When Christians Were Jews:

 The First Generation

 A compelling account of Christianity’s Jewish beginnings, from one of the world’s leading scholars of ancient religion.

 How did a group of charismatic, apocalyptic Jewish missionaries, working to prepare their world for the impending realization of God’s promises to Israel, end up inaugurating a movement that would grow into the Gentile church?
 Committed to Jesus’s prophecy—“The Kingdom of God is at hand!”—they were, in their own eyes, history’s last generation.
 But in history’s eyes, they became the first Christians.